TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Columns/Properties/DisplayCond.rst

             Evaluates if the bit specified by the value in "Part 3" is set in the field's value (considered as an integer)

-   REC
-      This evaluates based on the current record (doesn't make sense for flexform fields)

-      -  Part 1 is the type:

-         NEW
-            Requires the record to be new if Part 2 is "true" and reversed if Part 2 is "false".
+   REC:NEW
+      This can be used to test whether the current record is new or not.

    HIDE\_FOR\_NON\_ADMINS
       This will hide the field for all non-admin users while admins can see it.